swanchain/python-sdk-docs-samples/README.md

 - Go to [Multi Chain Storage](https://www.multichain.storage/home).
 Make sure you're under the Mainnet environment.
 - Login through MetaMask.
 - Click the gear icon on the top right and select 'Setting'.
-- Click 'Create API Key'
+- Click 'Create API Key'.
 - Store your API Key safely, do not share with others.